Life Insurance Claims Statistics – All the facts and figures

 We know from studies done by ASIC and APRA that, for the life insurance industry as a whole, more than 90% of all claims are being paid.
 The overall percentage of claims paid was between 92% and 94% in the years 2016 to 2021.

 The percentage of claims paid varies depending on the type of insurance.
 The percentage of Life insurance and Income Protection claims paid is typically higher than for TPD and Trauma claims.
+This in part reflects the more complex requirements which need to be met for a successful TPD or Trauma claim.

 Claims acceptance rates can also vary depending on the distribution channel.
 An ASIC report in 2018 highlighted that direct life insurance had lower claims payout ratios than fully underwritten policies taken out through advisers/brokers.
-The latest claims acceptance data for 2023 continues to show lower claims acceptance rates for policies sold directly to the public.
+The latest claims acceptance data for 2024 continues to show lower claims acceptance rates for policies sold directly to the public.

 A 2016 report by ASIC into claims handling in the life insurance industry (summarised in the infographic below) examined some of the reasons why claims decisions have been disputed in the past and the areas they would be focussing on with insurers to deliver better outcomes in the future.

-Life Insurance Industry Claims & Disputes – last 6 years
+Life Insurance Industry Claims & Disputes – last 7 years

 How have individual life insurance companies performed in paying claims?